attilammagyar/js80p/README.md

  * channel pressure (aftertouch)
  * MIDI learn
  * logarithmic and linear scale filter frequencies
- * LFO and Echo tempo synchronization
+ * LFO and effects tempo synchronization

 <a name="signal"></a>